gt4cap/extraction/howtodias.md

 If done by MS (see [Essential steps](#essential-steps) below):

-- For hands-on support to the Member State, JRC needs to have ssh access to the account.
+OPTIONAL - For hands-on support to the Member State from JRC:

+- JRC needs to have ssh access to the account.
 JRC provides the public key that is used on it's own DIAS resources.
 - The public key needs to be appended to the ~/.ssh/authorized_keys file on the MS VM.
 - JRC to confirm ssh access.

-**Alternative**: JRC to set up VM with MS credentials.

 ### Essential steps